Looking for fun things to do in Seattle this October?

 Wear your best zombie costume for this free Halloween event.
 Following several optional rehearsals, you get to perform Michael Jackson’s Thriller dance on October 28 at the Queen Anne Playfield.

 If you love wine, you should head over to Ballard on the evening of October 21 for the annual Ballard Wine Walk.
 There will be 15 boutique shops paired up with 15 Washington wineries so you can explore local wines and Ballard businesses at the same time.

 There are six Seattle art walks taking place in different neighborhoods this October.
 Make it your mission to complete them all!

-If you love live music and Halloween, you can’t miss out on this creeptacular concert happening on October 28 and 29 at the WAMU Theater.
+If you love live music and Halloween, you can’t miss out on this creeptacular Halloween music festival happening on October 27-28 at the WAMU Theater.
 See info about the lineup and tickets.

-Visit the Woodland Park Zoo on October 28 and 29 for their family-friendly Pumpkin Bash.
+Visit the Woodland Park Zoo on October 28-29 for their family-friendly Pumpkin Bash.
 There will be a costume parade, trick-or-treating, and more activities that are all included with your museum admission.
 And, of course, there will be pumpkin fun for the animals as well.

 35. Go to one of these Halloween events in Seattle

 Already got your Halloween costume planned?
 See our 2023 guide to Halloween events in Seattle, which is still being added to every week!